Joshua Kimmich defends COVID-19 vaccine stance as Bayern Munich win again | DW | 23.10.2021

 At the start of the season, Bayern coach Nagelsmann had claimed that Bayern Munich have "a significantly better vaccination rate than elsewhere in society," adding that that was "important and pleasing for us."

-While many German clubs operate a so-called "3G" policy ("genesen, geimpft, getestet" or "recovered, vaccinated, tested"), some, like Bayern Munich and Cologne, only accept "2G" - only recovered or vaccinated - and don't accept negative tests from non-vaccinated fans.
+Though many German clubs operate a so-called 3G policy ("genesen, geimpft, getestet" or "recovered, vaccinated, tested") for admission to stadiums, some, such as Bayern Munich and Cologne, only accept "2G" — recovered or vaccinated — and don't accept negative test results from nonvaccinated fans.

-In recent weeks, fans of second-division clubs Dynamo Dresden and Hansa Rostock refused to travel to games away at Hamburg side St. Pauli due to the "2G" policy.
+In recent weeks, fans of second-division clubs Dynamo Dresden and Hansa Rostock refused to travel to games away at Hamburg side St. Pauli because of the 2G policy.

 As for Nagelsmann, watching from isolation at home and reported to only be suffering mild symptoms, he reiterated his support for vaccines, but said: "There is still no obligation to get vaccinated in Germany or at Bayern Munich.
 We encourage it, and in my opinion it's a good thing, but I also won't force anybody."